Stocks wobble, dollar slips as traders shrug off trade talk

 The dispute between the world's two largest economies stems from accusations that China steals technology from U.S. companies or forces them to hand over technology to Chinese companies as well as differences over the U.S. trade deficit with China.
 Investors have worried that the trade war and other disputes involving the U.S. could slow down the global economy.

-General Electric lost 3.4 percent to $13.26.
-Elsewhere, industrial conglomerate Honeywell rose 2.2 percent to $150.78 after it raised its forecast for the year.
-Uniform supplier Cintas gained 5 percent to $203.30.

-Shoe maker Skechers plunged after its estimates for the third quarter fell far short of analyst expectations.
-The company said its U.S. wholesale business and international distributor business both saw their sales drop in the last quarter.
-The stock sank 23 percent to $25.61.

-BONDS: Bond prices dipped.
-The yield on the 10-year Treasury note rose to 2.86 percent from 2.85 percent.
+BONDS: Bond prices fell.
+The yield on the 10-year Treasury note rose to 2.89 percent from 2.85 percent.
+That helped banks because bond yields are used to set interest rates on many kinds of loans including mortgages.
+High-dividend stocks like real estate investment trusts and utilities fell as investors shifted their money out of those stocks and into bonds.

 YUAN DECLINES: The People's Bank of China weakened the country's currency against the dollar on Friday.
 If the yuan continues to depreciate, goods exported to China will become more expensive to consumers there.
 Chinese exports would also be relatively cheaper, possibly balancing out suggested increases in tariffs by the Trump Administration.
 The yuan has been skidding since February, mostly because of slower economic growth in China and rising interest rates in the U.S.